vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 ## Privacy and vCon – In General

-Privacy in general can be understood as "the right to be let alone" [Warren, S. D., & Brandeis, L. D. (1890).
-The Right to Privacy.
-Harvard Law Review, 4(5), 193-220].
+Privacy in general can be understood as "the right to be let alone" [Warren1890].
 It may be helpful to think of it in four aspects:

 1. personal information (or data) privacy,
 1. bodily privacy,